Public API#

 bar.txt

 Extra parameters allow for e.g. localizing the files in a specific timezone or accounting for the measurement chain to link the raw wav data to the measured acoustic presure.
-The complete list of extra parameters is provided in the osekit.public_api.dataset.Dataset documentation.
+The complete list of extra parameters is provided in the osekit.public.project.Project documentation.

-from osekit.public_api.dataset import Dataset
+from osekit.public.project import Project

 from pathlib import Path